 - to address situations of short supply in the domestic market, either on a national or regional basis;

 - where there are contractual requirements, existing prior to May 31, 2018, for Canadian businesses to use U.S. steel or aluminum in their products or projects; and

 - to address, on a case-by-case basis, other exceptional circumstances that could have severe adverse impacts on the Canadian economy.

 Only companies registered in Canada may submit remission requests.

-Requests must include a substantial amount of information concerning the requesting company, subject goods, import volumes and values, and tariff effects.
-Requests will go through a detailed review process and the government has set no deadlines for making decisions.
+Requests must include detailed information concerning the requesting company, subject goods, import volumes and values, and tariff effects.
+Remission requests will go through a detailed review process and there is no set deadline for making decisions.

-Though companies may be tempted to creatively avoid tariffs through other means, such as tariff engineering and reclassifying their goods, it is important to consult an importation professional prior to making these changes.
+Companies may be tempted to creatively avoid tariffs through other means, such as tariff engineering and reclassifying their goods.
+It is vital to consult an importation professional prior to making these changes.